 Marginal note:Origin of goods

-1 For the purposes of this Order, the origin of the goods is determined in accordance with the rules of origin set out in the Determination of Country of Origin for the Purposes of Marking Goods (NAFTA Countries) Regulations or the Determination of Country of Origin for the Purpose of Marking Goods (Non-NAFTA Countries) Regulations, as the case may be.
+1 For the purposes of this Order, the origin of the goods is determined in accordance with the rules of origin set out in the Determination of Country of Origin for the Purpose of Marking Goods (CUSMA Countries) Regulations or the Determination of Country of Origin for the Purpose of Marking Goods (Non-CUSMA Countries) Regulations, as the case may be.

 (2) This Order does not apply to goods originating in Canada.

 (3) This Order does not apply to goods originating in Chile, Colombia, Mexico, Panama, Peru, Korea, the United States or Israel or another CIFTA beneficiary.